File Permissions๐

 Set exactly (overwrite existing) |

-When to use symbolic: When you want to add or remove a specific bit without disturbing the rest.
-Surgical, readable, less error-prone.
+When to use symbolic: When you want to add or remove a specific bit without disturbing the rest. chmod +x for shell scripts is one of the most common uses.
+See Your First Bash Script for how this fits into the scripting workflow.

 Octal assigns a number to each permission bit and sums them: